qemus/qemu-docker/readme.md

   * ### How do I boot Windows?

     For emulating Windows, there is [dockur/windows](https://github.com/dockur/windows), which is more dedicated to that purpose.
-It has all the same features as this container, but additionally includes a TPM emulator, all the necessary drivers, and it will even automatically download the correct ISO file from the Microsoft servers.
+It has all the same features as this container, but additionally includes all the necessary drivers, and it will even automatically download the correct ISO image from the Microsoft servers.

   * ### How do I verify if my system supports KVM?